-The SCAR SWG Bioeconomy, often referred to as "BSW", started working in 2017.
-Its aims are to increase the added value for and of the bioeconomy by promoting knowledge creation and sharing, translation of science into policy, strengthening networking and collaboration integrating different scientific, technological and policy areas related to the bioeconomy sector.
-In this view, and within its current mandate (2023-2024), the BSW focuses on the following areas: (i) Circular and bio-based value chains; (ii) Ecosystem boundaries, security of supply and competing biomass uses; (iii) Unveiling the demand side.
-The SCAR BSW applies a systemic approach and cross -cutting themes to address the RDI challenges ahead. swg FISH
+Bioeconomy Strategic Working Group

+The SCAR SWG Bioeconomy, sometimes referred to as "BSW", started working in 2017 and, from January 2025, entered its fourth mandate.
+Its aims are to contribute to a forwardlooking bioeconomy transition in tight collaboration with other SCAR Working Groups, partnerships (eg. CBE JU) and networks (eg. BIOEAST), providing strategic advice and orientation on specific challenges and barriers to process. transformative Activities this are organised along two main lines of action, which include the organisation of workshops and thematic studies, with the following scopes: (i) knowledge collection and liaison with other SCAR Working Groups, partnerships and networks; (ii) analysis of research, development and innovation gaps and needs with related recommendations.

+swg FISH

+SCAR Standing Committee on Agricultural Research

+FISH Fisheries and Aquaculture Research

 The Strategic Working Group on Fisheries and Aquaculture Research, established in 2012, deals with all issues related to fisheries, including fresh water and aquaculture, identifying research issues, collating existing information in the areas of foresight, common research agendas and mapping EU capacities, and supporting the strengthening of a common European Research Area for fisheries and aquaculture.
-In doing so, it plays an important role in keeping these issues in contact with the other SCAR remits, connecting the "blue" and the "green" dimension of SCAR. swg FOOD SYSTEMS (FS)
+In doing so, it plays an important role in keeping these issues in contact with the other SCAR remits, connecting the "blue" and the "green" dimension of SCAR.

+swg FOOD SYSTEMS (FS)

 The SCAR FS SWG was established in 2016 with the aim of providing strategic advice to the EU R&I policy framework including Food2030 from a food and nutrition security perspective.
 The FS SWG takes a systems approach including value chains in their widest form and the interactions between primary production, processing, logistics, retail, and consumers as well as ecosystem services, climate and citizens' diets and nutrition.
 The focus is to broaden the understanding of a FS approach to R&I to find the necessary leverage points and to future proof FS in light of the green transition of food and agriculture, while acknowledging the important interdependencies between consumer diets and Europe's land use and food production including its externalities.
-The FS SWG typically meets physically three times a year and is now entering its third mandate period. swg FOREST

-Strategic Working Group on Forests and Forestry Research and Innovation The SCAR SWG on Forest and Forestry Research and Innovation - SCAR FOREST - was established in October 2013 to identify common needs for R&I suitable for transnational cooperation, and to address the diversity of management options depending on ownership as well as on environmental, social, and economic conditions.
+The FS SWG typically meets physically three times a year and is now entering its third mandate period. swg FOREST forest Strategic Working Group on Forests and Forestry Research and Innovation The SCAR SWG on Forest and Forestry Research and Innovation - SCAR FOREST was established in October 2013 to identify common needs for R&I suitable for transnational cooperation, and to address the diversity of management options depending on ownership as well as on environmental, social, and economic conditions.
 Under the current 4th mandate (2023-2026), the main objective is to promote and strengthen transnational research and cooperation to meet the challenges of adaptation to and mitigation of climate changes and other disturbances, to enhance biodiversity and related ecosystem services, to develop circular bioeconomy and increase sustainability and competitiveness of the EU's forest-based sector.
-An important element of the SWG's work is the preparation for the future European Partnership on Forests and Forestry for a Sustainable Future. cwg ANIMAL HEALTH AND WELFARE (AHW)
+An important element of the SWG's work is the preparation for the future European Partnership on Forests and Forestry for a Sustainable Future.
+CWG ANIMAL HEALTH AND WELFARE (AHW)